From scaled European model to U.S. category leadership

 - U.S.-specific messaging and pitch

-- ICP segmentation and prioritization
+- ICP segmentation and prioritisation

 - competitive differentiation